Postgraduate (2 years part-time)

 If you’re committed to a career as a qualified systemic psychotherapist, this postgraduate certificate is your first step.
-Study flexibly over two years, around your work commitments.
+Study flexibly over two years in Huntingdon, around your work commitments.
 Our course is also for any professional who wants to develop skills in working systemically with individuals, couples and families.

 Our course is suitable whatever client groups you work with and will build on your knowledge, beliefs and experiences within your own work context.
 You’ll develop a deep understanding of systemic thinking and practice and how to put this into practice with clients and families, exploring a range of presenting problems and contexts spanning the lifecycle from birth to old age.